mit-han-lab/gan-compression/docs/full_pipeline.md

 ```shell
 bash scripts/cycle_gan/horse2zebra/search.sh
 ```
-To support multi-GPU search, you could manually split the search space with additional arguments `--split` and `--remainder` and merge them with [merge.py](../merge.py), which is the same as pix2pix.
+To support multi-GPU search, you could manually split the search space with additional arguments `--num_splits` and `--split` and merge them with [merge.py](../merge.py), which is the same as pix2pix.

 You could also use our auxiliary script [select_arch.py](../select_arch.py) to select the architecture you want.
 The usage is the same as pix2pix.